FGMEMBERS/Tu-134/Models/Liveries/Readme.txt

 utair

+wizzair

-These liveries were made by : COSSACK90 2013
+These liveries were made by : COSSACK90 2013/2014

 Thanks to him.